96boards/website/_posts/2016-06-08-96boards-box-experience-guide-5.md

 Hopefully this basic walkthrough has helped you gain a better understanding of how the 96Boards enabled libraries work, and how to use them.
 This particular blog has already been turned into a permanent useful resource located on our [documentations page]()!
 I would suggest using the other two examples found in David Mandala’s README.md file as practice.
 Once you have executed the sample code with all three libraries you can move on to a larger set of examples found [here]()!

-Please remember, if you get stuck, there are resources to help you through the installation.
-Feel free to check out the [96Boards forums](https://discuss.96boards.org/), [96Boards wiki](https://github.com/96boards/documentation/wiki), or [Freenode IRC](https://webchat.freenode.net/) channel #96Boards (there are many ways to access IRC, this website is one of them).
-Dig around the wiki, create a new forum thread, and/or post a question in the chat, myself or one of the 96Boards developers would love to help get your 96Boards up and running!

 {% include image.html path="/assets/images/blog/OpenHours.png" alt="OpenHours Image" class="img-fluid" %}

 Don’t forget about the [Open Hours](/) every Thursday, where we will discuss this blog along with other pressing questions amongst a fun crowd of 96Boards users and developers over coffee.
 I hope to you see you there!